-Hungary, Croatia: MOL CEO Hernadi wanted by Croatian court for privatization of INA22.
-February 2016. / Uncategorized
+Hungary, Croatia: MOL CEO Hernadi wanted by Croatian court for privatization of INA, Uncategorized

 Chairman of the Board and Managing Director of MOL Zsolt Hernadi was not acquitted in the Hungarian court in the case of acts of corruption in the attempted takeover of INA, as it was being argued at the end of 2014.